 The last coloured bricks that are used are hidden in the final build, using techniques with SNOT (Studs Not On Top) black and white bricks neatly cover the bright primary colours of LEGO.

 The exterior built up was becoming a really nice looking set and also larger than I expected.
 It also cased the functional elements which I found fascinating.
 The inside was gears, cogs, poles and wheels, it was more of a car than a boat, but the outside screamed “Oh Boy!
-Im a STEAMBOAT!”
+I’m LEGO Steamboat Willie!”

 Coming to the end of bag set two brought the set to life with functionality.
 Using the animation of Mickey whistling his tune, while the chimney stacks dance up and down from the cartoon was a brilliant way to make a functional set, it also gave it great playability.
 It echoed the cartoon perfectly which I think is a great effort made by the LEGO Ideas design team to bring this feature to life.